Buy Encephabol in liquid or tablet form with 3–7 day fast domestic delivery within the US ($5) – just choose “Ships from: US (+15%)”

-Encephabol (Pyritinol) is a cholinergic nootropic drug that is used to restore impaired cognitive functions.
+Encephabol (Pyritinol) is a cholinergic nootropic drug that is used to restore impaired cognitive functions and treat dementia.

 The drug was developed in 1961 by Merck (Germany) and has a long history of clinical use.
 As of today, Encephabol is marketed in more than 50 countries worldwide.
-It is used in medicine to treat dementia, decreased mental capacity and developmental delays in children.
+It is used in medicine to treat dementia, decreased mental capacity, and developmental delays in children, such as autism.

 In studies, Pyritinol has been shown to: